-- Collective practices: - cartel provisions are provisions in contracts, arrangements, or understandings amongst competitors that, regardless of the effect on competition, have the purpose, effect, or likely effect of price fixing, restricting output, or market allocating.
-The Commerce Act includes an exception from the prohibition of cartel provisions for cartel provisions that are reasonably necessary for the purpose of certain collaborative activities, as well as for certain provisions in vertical supply agreements and some joint buying/promotion agreements - contracts, arrangements or understandings that have the purpose, effect, or likely effect of substantially lessening competition in a market - Unilateral practices: - a firm fixing minimum resale prices for goods it supplies - a firm with a substantial degree of power in a market taking advantage of its market power for an anti-competitive purpose.
-An anti-competitive purpose is a purpose of restricting the entry of a person into a market, preventing or deterring a person from engaging in competitive conduct in a market, or eliminating a person from a market.
-The Commerce Amendment Bill 2021 proposes to broaden the prohibition to capture any conduct by a person with a substantial degree of power in a market that has the purpose, effect, or likely effect of substantially lessening competition in a market.
+- Collective practices - cartel provisions are provisions in contracts, arrangements, or understandings amongst competitors that, regardless of the effect on competition, have the purpose, effect, or likely effect of price fixing, restricting output, or market allocating.
+The Commerce Act includes an exception from the prohibition of cartel provisions for cartel provisions that are reasonably necessary for the purpose of certain collaborative activities, as well as for certain provisions in vertical supply agreements and some joint buying/ promotion agreements - contracts, arrangements or understandings that have the purpose, effect, or likely effect of substantially lessening competition in a market. - Unilateral practices - a firm fixing minimum resale prices for goods it supplies

+a firm with a substantial degree

+of power in a market engaging

+in conduct that has the purpose,

+effect, or likely effect of substantially

+lessening competition in that market

+or any other market in which the

+firm (or an interconnected person)

+supplies, acquires, or is likely to

+supply or acquire goods or services

+(either directly or indirectly through

+another party).